 Cullercoats Studio's are pleased to announce that two of it's resident artists have been offered international opportunities.
-Bob Lawson has been invited to show works in Fall Of The Rebel Angels, an exhibition curated by Vanya Balogh showing during this years Venice Biennale. and Paul Richardson-Chute is working towards showing his work in Gerlingen, in Germany during September 2015.
+Bob Lawson has been invited to show works in Fall Of The Rebel Angels, an exhibition curated by Vanya Balogh showing during this years Venice Biennale and Paul Richardson-Chute is working towards showing his work in Gerlingen, in Germany during September 2015.
 More details of these exhibitions will be posted here shortly.
 Jill Gibson has recently returned from a three week residency in Sydney, Australia as part of the contemporary arts feminist archive programme and will be participating in 'Lines of Communication' Prism @Hoxton Arches in May 2015.

 Cullercoats Studios sits on the edge of the contemporary arts scene in the North East of England.
 It seeks to provide a place where artists work, talk and exhibit along with other local, national and international arts practitioners.

 The studios were set up in 2012 to address the lack of exhibition spaces and opportunities for contemporary artists in the region.
 The building is unique, sited above the Co-operative store and it has, at various times been a theatre, funeral parlour, hairdressing salon and social space.
 The space was in a derelict state and still retains a raw and elemental beauty.
 This is no White Cube!
 It is home to several practicing artists, offering work areas and a space in which to exhibit their own work as well as showing the work of a rapidly growing collective of both local, national and international artists.